Dictionnaire universel: Origins and Publication

-The Reuse of Furetière's Dictionnaire by the Encyclopedists of Trévoux
+Reuse by the encyclopedists of Trévoux

 In 1704, a three-volume encyclopedia was published outside Lyon at Trévoux, then the capital of Dombes, under the title of Dictionnaire universel françois et latin.
 It was different from Furetière's Dictionnaire in two main respects.
 First, as its title indicated, it included a bilingual dictionary of French and Latin in the final volume.
 Second, the anonymous authors attempted to re-Catholicize the Dutch-published encyclopedia and cleanse it of Protestant notions.
 Otherwise, the Dictionnaire de Trévoux, as it came to be known, was nearly identical to the 1701 edition of Furetière's Dictionnaire, a source of outrage to Basnage, who thought that his and Furetière's work should have been acknowledged.

 The Dictionnaire de Trévoux continued to be published through 1771.
 Despite repeated denials on the part of the Jesuits, it seems clear that they were largely responsible for production of the encyclopedia at least prior to the suppression of the Jesuits in France in 1763.